asyncapi/community/docs/styleguide/seo.md

 #### URLs

 URLs are addresses to webpages and other forms of online content.
 In the context of SEO, they help make it easier for users to gain access content.
-To make them more SEO-friendly, use the following methods:
+To make them SEO-friendly, use the following methods:

 - **Make them short:** It'll make the links easier for users to comprehend and find the needed tutorial on our website
 - **Use keywords**: Like alt text, effectively adding keywords in the URL would make it easier for Google to find them.